kishorekumarsamiyappan/Smart-Fan-Controller-Using-AT89C51-Microcontroller/README.md

-Great!
-Here's a clean, modern, and trending-style GitHub README.md file tailored for your project: Automatic Temperature-Controlled Fan Using AT89C51 Microcontroller.

-📄 GitHub README.md — Copy & Paste This

 # 🔥 Automatic Temperature-Controlled Fan using AT89C51

 A standalone smart fan controller that adjusts fan speed based on real-time temperature using AT89C51 microcontroller, LM35 sensor, and software-generated PWM.
 Designed as a compact, cost-effective embedded system — no IoT or Wi-Fi required!